 - Seasoning – The rub is where Slow-Cooker Carnitas gets almost all of its flavor.
 For the rub, you will need Kosher salt, chili powder, black pepper, onion powder, cumin, garlic powder, and smoked paprika.
 Once your pork butt is in the slow cooker, throw in a couple of bay leaves as well.

-- Tortillas – Corn tortillas are customarily served with Pulled Pork Tacos, however, if you’d prefer flour tortillas you can use those as well.
+- Tortillas – Corn tortillas are customarily served with these tacos, however, if you’d prefer flour tortillas you can use those as well.

 PULLED PORK TACO TOPPINGS